shane-kercheval/mcp-this/README.md

         required: false
 ```

-This tool will print out the current date/time in different formats.
+This yaml defines a single tool that will print out the current date/time in different formats.
 For example, `format=iso` will give `2025-05-18T17:17:39Z`.

 **Step 2:** Configure Claude Desktop to run both default and custom tools: